YOUR PRIVACY MATTERS TO SPEECHY

 We may keep anonymous sections of some client speeches for training and internal review purposes but any speech sections will not be identifiable.

 All the team are fully briefed re confidentially, GDPR and privacy and we do annual reviews of our procedures.
-The team’s laptops are password protected and all correspondence is via Speechy emails.
+The team’s laptops are password protected and all correspondence is via Speechy emails or Whatsapp.

 We may advertise your feedback on our website and marketing materials (subject to obtaining your prior consent where necessary or keeping your name anonymous).